 Should You Fast During Lent?

-Typically Lent has been a time of fasting and self-denial, especially in Catholic traditions in the past.
+Traditionally, Lent has been a time of fasting and self-denial, especially in Catholic traditions.
 It is important to note that fasting or other traditions such as these do not give you extra blessings from God.
 Romans 5:17 says, “For if, because of one man’s trespass, death reigned through that one man, much more will those who receive the abundance of grace and the free gift of righteousness reign in life through the one man Jesus Christ.”

 Read more here: 50 Things You Could Give Up for Lent This Year

-Grace is a free gift through Jesus.
+Grace is a gift through Jesus.
 You do not earn God’s good favor.

 Fasting is a spiritual discipline that is between you and God.